African Americans: Culture

 From their earliest presence in North America, African Americans have significantly contributed literature, art, agricultural skills, cuisine, clothing styles, music, language, and social and technological innovation to American culture.
 The cultivation and use of many agricultural products in the United States, such as yams, peanuts, rice, okra, sorghum, grits, watermelon, indigo dyes, and cotton, can be traced to West African and African American influences.
 Notable examples include George Washington Carver, who created nearly 500 products from peanuts, sweet potatoes, and pecans.
 Soul food is a variety of cuisine popular among African Americans.
 It is closely related to the cuisine of the Southern United States.
 The descriptive terminology may have originated in the mid-1960s, when soul was a common definer used to describe African American culture (for example, soul music).
 African Americans were the first peoples in the United States to make fried chicken, along with Scottish immigrants to the South.
 Although the Scottish had been frying chicken before they emigrated, they lacked the spices and flavor that African Americans had used when preparing the meal.
 The Scottish American settlers therefore adopted the African American method of seasoning chicken.
-However, fried chicken was generally a rare meal in the African American community, and was usually reserved for special events or celebrations.
+However, fried chicken was generally a rare meal in the African American community and was usually reserved for special events or celebrations.

 Language

-African American English is a variety (dialect, ethnolect, and sociolect) of American English, commonly spoken by urban working-class and largely bi-dialectal middle-class African Americans.
+African-American English is a variety (dialect, ethnolect, and sociolect) of American English, commonly spoken by urban working-class and largely bi-dialectal middle-class African Americans.
+It shares parts of its grammar and phonology with the Southern American English dialect.

-African American English evolved during the antebellum period through interaction between speakers of 16th- and 17th-century English of Great Britain and Ireland and various West African languages.
-As a result, the variety shares parts of its grammar and phonology with the Southern American English dialect.
 African American English differs from Standard American English (SAE) in certain pronunciation characteristics, tense usage, and grammatical structures, which were derived from West African languages (particularly those belonging to the Niger–Congo family).

 Virtually all habitual speakers of African American English can understand and communicate in Standard American English.
 As with all linguistic forms, AAVE's usage is influenced by various factors, including geographical, educational and socioeconomic background, as well as formality of setting.
 Additionally, there are many literary uses of this variety of English, particularly in African American literature.

+Other languages are spoken by specific sub-communities.
+The Gullah language is an English-based creole language spoken mostly in the coastal regions of South Carolina and Georgia by the Gullah; an off-shoot of this is Afro-Seminole Creole spoken by Black Seminoles mostly now in Mexico and Brackettville, Texas.
+Louisiana Creole is a French-based creole and spoken mostly in Louisiana.